Gregjarvez/mrgregory.dev/src/pages/articles/typescript-data-derived-types/index.md

 ```

 An indexed type query of type `P` or `keyof P` produces a union of property names for type T.
-It is good to know how all [types](https://github.com/Microsoft/TypeScript/blob/master/doc/spec.md#3-types) behave and the yielded union when queried.
+It is good to know how all [types](https://github.com/Microsoft/TypeScript/blob/master/doc/spec.md#3-types)
-Lets peak it 😉 to avoid surprises.
+behave and the yielded union when queried.
+Let's take a peek at it, to avoid any surprises.

 ```typescript
 // Predefined Types